alercah/rado/lang.md

 declarations.
 The parameters are bound within the block based on the arguments provided in the instantiation.

 A template declaration can be overridden, but its kind cannot be changed.
+If it is modified or replaced, this will affect every instance.

 ### Instance Declaration